hhsl/dotfiles/README.md

 # dotfiles repository

-Trying to keep track of settings at different mashines
+Trying to keep track of settings on different mashines